 Of course, your guests can also choose not to do this cleanup, knowing that they will not get their pet deposit back.
 However, this does give them the option to essentially have their pet stay with them at your vacation rental for free.
 Many vacation rental owners have found that pet owners tend to be very responsible, so there’s a good chance many of them will take you up on this offer.

-Setting vacation rental fees can seem complicated at first, but it doesn’t have to be difficult.
+Setting vacation rental management fees can seem complicated at first, but it doesn’t have to be difficult.
 With some research and strategic choices, it’s easy to set fees so that they work for you and your guests.
-Here are some important points to remember when setting your vacation rental fees:
+Here are some important points to remember when setting your short term rental management fees:

 - Any charge that is not included in your nightly base rate is considered a vacation rental fee.